SamueleD98/assignment_1/README.md

 #### The Robot State node
-This node implements two services (set_pose and get_pose) and a publisher (battery_status).
+Similar to the one implemented in [arch_skeleton](https://github.com/buoncubi/arch_skeleton), this node implements two services (set_pose and get_pose) and a publisher (battery_status).

 The services allow setting and getting the current robot position, which is shared between the planner and the controller.

-The batter_status message is published when the batter changes state.
+The battery_status message is published when the batter changes state.
 We consider two possible states: low battery (True is published) and recharged (False is published).
 The battery_time parameter is used to delay the published messages.

 Messages: